 Dammit, I painted anger!

 This really felt like grabbing a monumental emotion with my bare hands like it was a heavy boulder, picking it up and pushing it way above my head, perceiving the pressure in every vertebra of my spine, my knees and feet, my shoulders, elbows, palms to launch it with all the might I could imagine onto the canvas!
-Quick, violent, intuitive, simple yet powerful smears of vivid colors gave birth to the “Friday Guy” (it was a Friday – the name was evident).
+Quick, violent, intuitive, simple yet powerful smears of vivid colors gave birth to the "Friday Guy" (the day was a Friday – the name was evident).
 That must have been an act of self-inflicted art therapy.
 I painted from within and when I was done it was good and I was good.

 Eureka!
 Here it hit me like a lightning.
 It was a mask that I took off and realized how much I gained by doing so.
 The concept for a series of paintings seemed as clear at once as Adriatic waters between Dalmatian isles.
 The primary goal became to capture another part of self for every day of the week.
 I wanted to see, what I would come up with.
 And I still do.